fnurrahmadi/data-portfolio/Telco Customer Churn/telecommunication-customer-churn-prediction.md

 ## FEATURE CORRELATION

-The first consideration we look at to remove our features is to see if any of our features correlate with each other.
+The first consideration we look at when removing our features is to see if any of our features correlate with each other.
 When features are correlated, this indicates that there is a linear dependency.
 When two features have high correlation, we can drop one of them.

 ```python